opensearch-project/documentation-website/_search-plugins/caching/request-cache.md

 ## Best practices

-When using index request cache, consider the following best practices:
+When using the index request cache, consider the following best practices:

 - **Appropriate cache size**: Configure the cache size based on your query patterns.
 A larger cache can store more results but may consume significant resources.
-- **Query optimization**: Ensure that frequently executed queries are optimized so they can benefit from caching.
+- **Query optimization**: Ensure that frequently executed queries are optimized so that they can benefit from caching.
 - **Monitoring**: Regularly monitor cache hit and cache miss rates to understand cache efficiency and make necessary adjustments.